-From there, I thought a gift guide to sustainable swaps would be useful, because some things are difficult to find.
-It can also be difficult to find quality sustainable products, so I am stepping in to make sure you don’t have to stress over it.
+It can also be difficult to find quality sustainable gifts, so I am stepping in to make sure you don’t have to stress over it.

 Reusable Shopping Bags //